-This section provides technical guidance for meeting the feasibility and reliability criteria summarized in Section 3.
-As discussed in Section 2.3 regarding the scope of this report, this guidance focuses on the unique aspects of the hazard involved (fire) and the potentially unique characteristics of subsequent manual actions during the operators' response.
+This section provides technical information for meeting the feasibility and reliability criteria summarized in Section 3 of this report.
+As discussed in Section 2.3 regarding the scope of this report, this information focus on the unique aspects of the hazard involved (fire) and the potentially unique characteristics of subsequent manual actions during the operators' response.